-The purpose of the Grants Enhancement Office (GEO) is to improve grant applications submitted by investigators and faculty members at the Children's National Medical Center and The George Washington University in order to maximize the probability of funding.
-The Office is directed by Dr. Peter Scheidt and includes Dr. Stephan Ladisch, Dr. Cynthia Rand, and Ms. Christina Robinson.
+The purpose of the Grants Enhancement Program (GEP) is to improve grant applications submitted by investigators and faculty members at the Children's National Health System and The George Washington University (GW) in order to maximize the probability of funding.
+Dr. Peter Scheidt leads the GEP, which also includes Dr. Stephan Ladisch, Dr. Cynthia Rand, and Ms. Christina Robinson.

-The GEO assists with grant proposal development and applications by providing:
+The GEP assists with grant proposal development and applications by providing:

-- Facilitated group meetings with peer investigators at the same level, who provide support, information, guidance and feedback:
+2. Monthly, facilitated group meetings with peer investigators, who provide support, information, guidance, and feedback:

-- K Group for those pursuing Mentored Career Development (K) Awards (usually meets monthly)
+K Group for those pursuing Mentored Career Development (K) Awards.

-- Review conferences or seminars for experienced multi-disciplinary input.
-These conferences are conducted primarily for full R level proposals.
+6. Review conferences or seminars for experienced multidisciplinary input.
+These conferences are conducted primarily for full R-level proposals.

-- Multidiscipline discussions for investigators seeking broad input, creative ideas, and collaboration opportunities early in project development
+Multidisciplinary discussions for investigators seeking broad input, creative ideas, and collaboration opportunities early in project development.